wolfe-man/oauth-client/README.md

     (require [oauth-client.core :as oauth])
 ```
 **Prerequisites:**
-- registered application with thrid party
+- Register application with third party

 **Step 1:**
 - Create a agent to access the registered application.